yiGmMk/gemini-cli-tips/README.md

 This mechanism is extremely powerful - effectively, you can script the AI with natural language.
 The community has created numerous useful custom commands.
 For instance, Google's DevRel team shared a set of *10 practical workflow commands* (via an open-source repo) demonstrating how you can script common flows like creating API docs, cleaning data, or setting up boilerplate [code](https://cloud.google.com/blog/topics/developers-practitioners/agent-factory-recap-deep-dive-into-gemini-cli-with-taylor-mullen#:~:text=,to%20generate%20a%20better%20output).
 By defining a custom command, you package a complex prompt (or series of prompts) into a reusable shortcut.

 **Pro Tip:** Custom commands can also be used to enforce formatting or apply a "persona" to the AI for certain tasks.
-For example, you might have a /review:security command that always prefaces the prompt with "You are a security auditor…" to review code for vulnerabilities.
+For example, you might have a /review:security command that always prefaces the prompt with "You are a security auditor..." to review code for vulnerabilities.
 This approach ensures consistency in how the AI responds to specific categories of tasks.

 To share commands with your team, you can commit the TOML files in your project's repo (under .gemini/commands directory).
 Team members who have Gemini CLI will automatically pick up those commands when working in the project.
 This is a great way to **standardize AI-assisted workflows** across a team.